Operator theory and function theory in Drury-Arveson space and its quotients: Drury-Arveson space as symmetric Fock space

 \subsection{Subproduct systems}

 The commutative and noncommutative $d$-shifts were defined above in a way which might make it seems to depend on the choice of an orthonormal basis in a $d$-dimensional space $E$ (and, in the function space picture, on a choice of coordinate system in $\mb{C}^d$).
-Of course, there is an obvious theorem stating that the same structure is obtained regardless of the choice of basis (see, e.g., \cite{Arv98}).
+Of course, the same structure is obtained regardless of the choice of basis (see, e.g., \cite{Arv98}).
 Alternatively, a coordinate free definition of the shift is given by viewing it as a representation of a {\em subproduct system}; see \cite{ShalitSolel} for details.